We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 Automated decision making and profiling

-If you use Trove your personal information will be gathered through the information that you input onto the system.
+If you use Money-Trove your personal information will be gathered through the information that you and we input onto the system.
 Your data is collected in order for us to carry out the service for which you engage us.
 If you’re unsure about the outcome of the automated process you can contact us to discuss or to challenge the outcome.
+There are no automated services conducted with your data in the rest of the Aisa Group at the time of this notice other than we have back-office systems where each company stores data that may be queried through searches.

 We take measures to ensure the security of your data by following best practice including encryption and separate database held on private servers with full security and regular anti-hack checks.
-We don’t use any special category data (such as data about your health) in the automated process unless it’s strictly necessary to deliver our service and we have obtained your explicit consent to do so.
+We don’t use any special category data (such as data about your health) in any automated process but we may have to use search queries where it’s strictly necessary to deliver our service and the relevant company will have obtained your explicit consent to do so.

 You have a right at any time to stop us from contacting you for marketing purposes or giving your information to other members of the group.
-If you no longer wish to be contacted for marketing purposes, please contact us by email or post, or by clicking here.
+If you no longer wish to be contacted for marketing purposes, please contact us by email or post (details below).

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.